Endeyr/coffee-review-backend/README.md

 - zod: A TypeScript-first schema declaration and validation library.
 - cors: Middleware to enable CORS in Express applications.
 - dotenv: A zero-dependency module that loads environment variables from a .env file.
+- googleapis: Node.js client library for using Google APIs.

 ## Dev Dependencies